RIM, now known as BlackBerry, launches new BB10 line

 But David Pogue, who writes for The New York Times, apologized for describing BlackBerry as doomed in the past.
 The Z10 touchscreen device was "lovely, fast and efficient, bristling with fresh, useful ideas," he said.

 Announcements about pricing so far have been in line with expectations.
-U.S. carrier Verizon Wireless said the phone would cost $199 for a two-year contract, while Canada's Rogers Communications is quoting C$149 ($150) for certain three-year plans.
+U.S. carrier Verizon Wireless (VZ.N) said the phone would cost $199 for a two-year contract, while Canada's Rogers Communications (RCIb.TO) is quoting C$149 for certain three-year plans.

 GLITZY LAUNCH